martmichals/martmichals.github.io/_pages/about.md

 I'm a current student at the University of Illinois at Urbana-Champaign.
 I started off studying Electrical Engineering, but after some time, I realized my interests lay a couple layers of abstraction higher, in Natural Language Processing.

-Currently, I am working under [Professor Girju](https://experts.illinois.edu/en/persons/corina-r-girju).
-We are using a dataset of patient-doctor interactions to draw conclusions on the nature of empathy in a clinical setting.
+Currently, I am working in [Professor Han](http://hanj.cs.illinois.edu/)'s research group under the direct supervision of [Xiaotao Gu](https://xiaotao2.web.illinois.edu/).
+We are working on better solutions to the problem of weakly supervised taxonomy completion, i.e. discovering hierarchical relations between named entities in a given corpus.